zonca/pytest-ipynb/README.rst

    comment or function name
 -  A cell named ``fixture*`` or ``setup*`` is run before each of the following unit tests as a fixture
+-  Add `SKIPCI` to a cell description to skip the test on Travis-CI (checks if the `CI` environment variable is defined)
 -  IPython notebook kernel is restarted after each test
 -  Each notebook is executed in the folder where the ``.ipynb`` file is located